Virtual Open Evening

-How about a map of the school, so you can figure out where we are going.
+How about a map of the school, so you can figure out where you are going.
 It's not difficult to navigate, we promise.

-I hope you are excited to get cracking on our tour.
+I hope you are excited to have a look around.

-If you have a look at our map, our first stop is the gym.
+If you have a look at our map, your first stop is the gym.
 Let's take a look.

 In the PE department, we pride ourselves on delivering a broad and balanced curriculum to engage all pupils in physical activity.
 Whether it's those of you who are striving for greatness and want to be a future Olympian or whether it's to promote a healthy, active lifestyle so you can continue with sport or activity in the future.